-Getting rid of belongings that have value -- such as a bicycle, a stereo, clothes, or furniture -- is another story.
+Getting rid of belongings that have value—such as bicycles, electronics, clothes, or furniture—is another story.
 Unlike most states, New York has no written laws telling landlords how to deal with valuable personal property an ex-tenant leaves behind.
 But that doesn’t mean there aren’t rules you should follow.
-New York case law provides guidelines for what you must do with a tenant’s abandoned property.
+New York case law and general common law provides guidelines for what you should do with a tenant’s abandoned property.
 There are also common sense steps you should take.

 Your revised lease can cover different circumstances, such as the steps you’ll take if the tenant moves out after giving proper notice or after an eviction.
 For your own legal protection, these steps should include: